daniel-mar/daniel-mar/README.md

 # Technical Projects
 ## Frontend Development

-### Countdown Timer
+### Graduation Countdown Timer
 ##### https://daniel-mar.github.io/countdown-timer/index.html
-Project goal: Manipulate and update the HTML elements, practice with algorithms to track current time and a desired time to countdown to.
+Project goal: Manipulate and update the HTML elements, practice with algorithms to track current time and a desired time for countdown.
-##### HTML, CSS, JavaScript: Used JavaScript for calculating and outputting the difference in time between my bootcamp graduation and current.
+##### HTML, CSS, JavaScript: Used JavaScript for calculating and outputting the difference in time between my bootcamp graduation and today.

 ### Recreation
 ##### https://daniel-mar.github.io/unifeed-blog-page/index.html